dynverse/embeddr/README.md

 #### Further examples

-Fully worked examples using the Monocle dataset and the distal lung epithelium dataset (Quake et al.) can be found in the [vignettes/](https://github.com/kieranrcampbell/embeddr/tree/master/vignettes) directory.
+Fully worked examples using the Monocle dataset and the distal lung epithelium dataset (Quake et al.) can be found in the [vignettes/](https://github.com/kieranrcampbell/embeddr/tree/master/vignettes) directory of the original embeddr repository.